 Daniela (Dani) Sanchez, Masters Biology Student & NIH-Bridges Fellow, San Francisco State University, obtained a Bachelor of Sciences in Zoology and is pursuing a Master’s in Ecology, Evolution, and Conservation Biology, both at San Francisco State University.
 She is a Golden Gate Audubon Society (GGAS) member and a 2023 GGAS Birding For Everyone Scholar seeking to bridge nature and science’s long-standing gap with Queer and BIPoC communities.
 As an ornithologist in training, she is deeply interested in bird behavior, anatomy, ecology, evolution, and many other aspects that make these creatures a treat to study.
 Daniela’s current research focuses on the taxonomy and prevalence of an emergent parasitic nematode found in invasive Barred Owls of the western United States.
 Eventually, she hopes to pursue a PhD and become involved in research that integrates the knowledge of local communities and aids in the conservation of endangered species.

-Peninsula Open Space Trust protects and cares for open space, farms and parkland in the Peninsula and South Bay.
-Since 1977, POST has protected over 80,000 acres in San Mateo, Santa Clara and Santa Cruz Counties.
+Peninsula Open Space Trust protects open space on the Peninsula and in the South Bay for the benefit of all.
+Since 1977, POST has protected over 87,000 in San Mateo, Santa Clara and Santa Cruz Counties.

 The Santa Clara Valley Audubon Society promotes the enjoyment, understanding, and protection of birds and other wildlife by engaging people of all ages in birding, education, and conservation.